akuldr67/HnT---IIT-Mandi/README.md

 # Hiking-and-Trekking
-website for IIT Mandi Hiking and trekking club
+A website for details regarding the Hiking and trekking club, IIT Mandi.